UCLOrengoGroup/cath-tools/docs/build.md

 ## Why?

 Do you really need to build cath-tools, or can you just use the 64-bit Linux executables from [**DOWNLOADS**](https://github.com/UCLOrengoGroup/cath-tools/releases/latest "The latest CATH Tools release")?
 Remember to chmod them to be executable (eg `chmod +x cath-ssap`).
-If you need cath-tools on a different platform (Windows?
-Mac?), please consider creating a [new GitHub issue](https://github.com/UCLOrengoGroup/cath-tools/issues/new "Open a new GitHub issue for cath-tools"); maybe we can work together to set up an automated build.
+If you need cath-tools on a different platform (Windows?), please consider creating a [new GitHub issue](https://github.com/UCLOrengoGroup/cath-tools/issues/new "Open a new GitHub issue for cath-tools"); maybe we can work together to set up an automated build.

 ## Requirements

 You'll need a fairly good (ie recent) C++ compiler (eg on Ubuntu: `sudo apt-get install g++`).
-The code is currently being developed against GCC v4.9.2 and Clang v3.6.0.
+The code is currently being developed to be buildable with GCC v4.9.2.

 ~~~no-highlight
 git clone https://github.com/UCLOrengoGroup/cath-tools.git